matt328/triton/README.md

 - Apple Clang is always inconsistent with llvm, so for some consistency I `brew install llvm` and make sure `CC` and `CXX` env vars point to those compilers' executables
 - have to set `MVK_CONFIG_USE_METAL_ARGUMENT_BUFFERS=1` in order for the executables to run on OS X.
-- TODO: Figure out how to produce an app bundle so this env var can be bundled in there and you can just double click the app bundle.
+- TODO: Figure out how to produce an app bundle with CPack so this env var can be bundled in there and you can just double click the app bundle.
+- Also TODO: Fix OS X code in general.
+Some extensions used aren't supported, so factor that stuff out and create an OS X specific variant.